digital-asset/daml/docs/source/app-dev/bindings-ts/index.rst

 The JavaScript client libraries allow you to easily build frontend applications that interact with the :ref:`HTTP JSON API service <json-api>`.

-To quickly build a prototype or an application with relatively simple requirements, these libraries can dramatically reduce the time necessary to develop a full-stack application by abstracting away implementation details.
+These libraries can dramatically reduce the time necessary to develop a full-stack application by abstracting away implementation details, particularly when building a prototype or an application with relatively simple requirements.

 The `@daml/types <ts-daml-types_>`_ library contains the TypeScript data types corresponding to primitive Daml data type, such as ``Party`` or ``Text``.
 Apart from its usefulness for TypeScript developers, the library can also be pulled in as a development-type dependency for JavaScript projects